White-Tiger-PX/ffmpeg-fragment-cutter/README.md

 5. The program will list all available audio tracks and subtitles from the video.
 You can select which ones to save.

 - For audio: Enter the indices of the audio tracks you want to save (Example: 0 1 2) or skip.
-- For subtitles: Enter the indices of the audio tracks you want to save (Example: 0 1 2) or skip.
+- For subtitles: Enter the subtitle indexes that you want to save (Example: 0 1 2) or skip.

 6. The program will create a new file with the selected time range and selected streams.